Summary: The housing market in Idaho is very hot right now, with inventory very tight…

 - Fill out the Closest Living Relative information.
 You’ll find this on a separate document that your loan officer will provide you.

-- Go over your credit report and find the section listing all the inquiries to your credit file over the last 180 days.
+- Go over your credit report.
+Find the section listing all the inquiries to your credit file over the last 180 days.
 Write a short note for each inquiry explaining what it was (“shopped for a new cell phone plan,” etc.) and state whether you established any new credit.

-- If your credit report shows any late payments or other derogatory items, be prepared to write a short letter of explanation about each one.
+- Investigate errors.
+If your credit report shows any late payments or other derogatory items, be prepared to write a short letter of explanation about each one.

 Once you have completed and signed your loan application and disclosures, your loan officer will be able to submit your file to the underwriter for approval—even if you have not yet selected the property you want to buy.
 This is called a “TBD approval” for property To Be Determined.